How big of a deal are project requirements?

 Once the team has reached agreement on the requirements, baseline the requirements with the appropriate sign off process.

-As you’ve read this article, you may have thought — this is a lot of stuff!
+As you’ve read this article, you may have thought—this is a lot of stuff!
 Yes, it is.
-As with all project management processes, scale the requirement processes to meet the needs of each project.
+As with all project management processes, scale the requirements management processes to meet the needs of each project.
 Early in your project, think about your approach to requirements and create a simple requirements management plan: